 Introduced in the late 1960s, there are now almost 10,000 Conservation Areas in the UK!

-As this particular property was in a Conservation Area, it was important to provide an extension that fitted into the landscape.
-This ultimately satisfied the conservation officer and the planning department, allowing our client to move swiftly ahead with the proposed plans.
+The new extension had to fit within the landscape as it’s in a Conservation Area.
+This ultimately satisfied the conservation officer and the planning department, allowing our client to move ahead with the proposed plans.

-The proposed matching bay was exactly the same dimensions as the existing bay, ensuring that the finished result looked as though it had been built that way in the beginning.
-We also made sure the materials used on the new extension would match the existing building to seamlessly join onto the existing dwelling.
+To make the house look like it was built this way in the place, the matching bay was exactly the same dimensions as the existing bay.
+We also made sure the materials used on the new extension would match the existing building.

-Our client was delighted with our proposal, which included new security gates and an altered landscape to the front and side, adjacent to the extension.
+Our design included new security gates and an altered landscape to the front and side, adjacent to the extension.

-I think you’ll agree that the finished result provides a much larger dwelling and one that is far more visually attractive than before.
+I think you’ll agree that the finished result provides a much larger dwelling – one that is far more visually attractive than before.